-In this case the user would see the price in Nigerian naira.
-3air platform would feed the payment processor a price in Nigerian naira.
-At this point the payment processor would show the final payment price that could potentially include additional third-party fees.
-The client would then pay with his credit card.
-The payment processor processes the payment and returns the client 3air tokens.
-These tokens are then used to pay for the services using the 3air platform.
+In this case, the user will see the price in Nigerian naira.
+The 3air platform will feed the payment processor a price in Nigerian naira.
+At this point, the payment processor shows the final payment price that could potentially include additional third-party fees.
+The client then pays with their credit card, and the payment processor processes it and returns 3air tokens to the client.
+These tokens are then used to pay for the services via the 3air platform.

 - Prices are set in EUR.